 This is more or less normal, reflecting the lull between the popular Presidents’ Day and Mardi Gras holidays in late February and the start of Spring Break season in mid-March.
 Weekends will be busier, especially when the weather is nice.

 Things will get significantly worse starting March 11, 2023.

 Both Osceola and Orange County, Florida are scheduled to have their Spring Breaks March 14-18, 2022.
 In addition to that, both have a student holiday on March 11, 2022.
 That alone will make that week plus the weekends before and after pretty busy.
 Our expectation is that Disney will extend hours that week, and crowds will be in the 9/10 neighborhood.

 It would not surprise us if that ends up being the peak of Spring Break crowds and the following weeks get progressively better.
 Normally, more out of state tourists would descend upon Florida and Walt Disney World in the final two weeks of the month.
-That’ll still likely happen to some degree, but not as much as normal.
-Nevertheless, expect 7/10 or 8/10 crowd days the last two two full weeks of March 2021, continuing into April 2021.

 March PRICING & DISCOUNTS

 As a result of Spring Breaks being fairly common in March, you typically won’t find much in the way of exceptional promotions.
 Last year, there was a nightly $20 to $100 off discount for select Walt Disney World hotels for March through early July 2022.
 This is the first time in a while that a general public special offer, and not just one for Annual Passholders or Floridians, has been released.